 Look, Disney is the absolute champion of squeezing every last dime out of its patrons, and this is no different.
 They're just now catering to clients with a lot more dimes in them than most.
 They also have what's referred to in the investing world as "pricing power."
 If you don't like it, you can't go somewhere else for the same experience, so they can charge whatever they want.
 Case and point: the new Disney Star Wars hotel whose per night cost will make your eyes bleed.
 Club 33 is one of those situations where, if you have to check the price tag, then this probably isn't for you.
-Side note: this club is so popular, it's now available in Disney Tokyo, Disney Shanghai and Disney World.
+Side note: this club is so popular, it's now available in Tokyo Disneyland, Disney Shanghai and Disney World.
 Jesus.

 Related: Investing In The Walt Disney Company